GlitchedCloud/pokefusion-rest-api/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes with tests
+3. Make your changes with appropriate logging
-4. Run `npm run lint` and `npm test`
+4. Test the performance impact with large datasets
+5. Update README if adding new endpoints or features
-5. Submit a pull request
+6. Submit a pull request

+### Code Standards

+- Use proper logging with context parameters
+- Implement in-memory caching for performance-critical operations
+- Follow RESTful API conventions with query parameters
+- Include appropriate error handling and fallbacks